- Departments L - V

 Friday Cruise Nights at Buttery Brook Park

-Friends' Cruise Nights are held from 5:30pm to dusk each week during the season, which usually runs from the Friday before Memorial Day to the Friday before Labor Day.
-The public is invited to come and see each week's vintage vehicles and enjoy pleasant warm-weather nights at the Park.
-Beverages including beer, soda, and water are available from the Friends.
-In 2022 refreshments were available from South Hadley-based Foley's Franks food wagon.
+Buttery Brook Park Friends' Cruise Nights are held from 5:00pm to dusk each week during the season, which generally runs from the Friday before Memorial Day to the Friday after Labor Day.
+The public is invited to come and see each week's vintage vehicles (admission is free) and enjoy pleasant warm-weather nights at the Park.
+Beverages including beer, soda, and water are available from the Friends and South Hadley-based Foley's Franks food wagon is on site.
 We look forward to seeing everyone at the Park in 2023!
 Funds raised through Cruise Nights help to support Park improvements.
 For more information about Cruise Nights and inclement weather cancellations, see: www.facebook.com/butterybrookpark

 Annual Big Rig Day at Buttery Brook Park

 This longtime Park favorite features fire trucks, police cars, utility trucks, ambulances and more.
 Climb into the cabs and meet the people who operate these fascinating vehicles at this unique, free, kid-friendly event co-hosted by SHELD/Fibersonic, the Friends of Buttery Book Park, All Star Dairy, and the South Hadley Recreation Department.
-Don't miss this great, free family event!
-The 2023 date is TBD.
+Don't miss this great, free family event! .

-New Pickleball Courts at Buttery Brook Park Open for Play
+Pickleball Courts at Buttery Brook Park are Open for Play

 Four new pickleball courts at Buttery Brook Park opened in July, 2022 and lighting was installed in August by SHELD (lights are on until 10pm every night during the summer).
 Set hours are reserved for Open Play at all four courts: Mon, Wed, Fri, and Sat from 8:30-11:00am and Tue, Thur from 4:30pm until Closing.
 Open Play = Pickleball for All, so you don't have to sign up, just come to the curts during any Open Play time and plan to play.
 To get connected with the South Hadley Pickleball community, download the TeamReach app and search for South Hadley Picklers (team code is 01075).
 For more information about South Hadley Pickleball, and upcoming learn-to-play clinics, visit South Hadley Pickleball on Facebook or email: firstname.lastname@example.org.